Guy’s Cliffe Walled Garden Trust : Email: email@example.com

 When we started our restoration project in January 2014, the garden was completely overgrown and derelict.
 The walls were covered in ivy and the ground was a mass of huge brambles, established trees and pernicious weeds.
 Some of the buildings were complete ruins while others were simply in a state of disrepair.
 We seemed to be a long way away from our aim of restoring the site to its former glory.

-After two years of hard work by our dedicated group of volunteers, the site has been transformed.
-All the overgrowth has been cleared away, paths have been marked out using the 1889 ordnance survey plan and lined with timber ready for surfacing and we have installed a watering system.
-Most importantly in 2015, the garden was fully planted with vegetables and fruit and we had some fine crops.
+Since 2014 many hours of hard work by our dedicated group of volunteers has transformed the site.
+All the overgrowth has been cleared away, paths have been marked out using the 1889 ordnance survey plan and lined with timber and surfaced and we have installed a watering system.
+Most importantly each year the garden is fully planted with vegetables, fruit and flowers and we have some fine crops.

 After so many years of decline, we have a working kitchen garden again, but there is still much to do.

-* Begin work on repairing and capping the garden walls
+* Continue work on repairing and capping the garden walls

 * Open the garden to the public more frequently